Methane Gas FAQ

-Methane is the main cause of global heating after carbon dioxide.
-While most gas turns into carbon dioxide when it is burned, the gas industry leaks methane into the atmosphere through its whole supply chain – from gas mining fields to the transmission and distribution pipelines.
+While gas turns into carbon dioxide when it is burned, it’s not just burning methane gas that’s a problem.
+Methane is the main cause of global heating after carbon dioxide, and massive amounts of it leak into the atmosphere through the whole gas supply chain – from gas mining fields to the transmission and distribution pipelines.

-Gas can be as damaging for our climate as coal for the climate if methane leakage is higher than 3.2%.1 Current evidence suggests that leakage in Australia would be far higher than this, potentially making gas an even bigger climate wrecker than coal!
+If this methane leakage is higher than 3.2% then gas can be just as damaging for our climate as coal.1 Current evidence suggests that leakage in Australia would be far higher than this, potentially making gas an even bigger climate wrecker than coal!

 Despite these facts, the gas industry has shamelessly tried to convince the public that their product is not harmful or polluting.
 But the truth is starting to catch up with them, and the advertising regulator has ruled that it is misleading to call gas “cleaner and greener” than other energy sources.